Designed Exclusively for APT guests

-Wake to the promise of adventure at sea as the Buccaneer Archipelago sprawls out before you with its more than 800 islands.
-Le Laperouse charts a course for Adele Island, an important location for breeding seabirds including the lesser frigatebird and the brown booby.
-Led by your expedition team leader, you’ll board a Zodiac and skim across the turquoise waters of Adele Reef to your island destination.
+Wake to the promise of adventure at sea in the Buccaneer Archipelago and its more than 800 islands.
+Le Laperouse charts a course for Adele Island, an important location for breeding.
+Led by your expedition team leader, you’ll board a Zodiac and skim across the waters of Adele Reef.
 The reef is bursting with coral and marine life, such as reef sharks and stingrays.
-Later, back aboard, cocoon yourself in Le Laperouse's refined setting and watch the amber glow of a Kimberley sunset before dinner this evening.Daily :
+Later, cocoon yourself in Le Laperouse's refined setting and watch the sunset before dinner.Daily :

-Today your ship cruises through to Talbot Bay, known for its massive 12-metre tides that create the unique Horizontal Falls.
-Subject to tidal conditions, you’ll board an exhilarating ride through the falls on a specially designed high-powered fast boat.
+Today your ship cruises through to Talbot Bay, known for the 12-metre tides which create the unique Horizontal Falls.
+Subject to tidal conditions, you’ll ride through the falls on a specially designed high-powered fast boat.
 Hold on tight as the boat zips across Talbot Bay to the mouth of the falls before making its way through the churning waters.

 Explore Talbot Bay before transferring to a Zodiac to explore Cyclone Creek.
 Accompanied by your expedition team leader, you’ll weave nimbly past the dramatic folds of rock formations, keeping a look out for local wildlife.Daily :